kraxarn/spotify-qt/readme.md

 which can be configured from within the app.
 Also like other clients, controlling music playback requires Spotify Premium.

-Check out the [spotify-qt-quick](https://github.com/kraxarn/spotify-qt-quick) repo if you're interested in a Qt Quick UI.

 #### Contributions are very welcome!

 ## Goals